usnistgov/oscal-xproc3/tutorial/sequence/Lesson04/oscal-validate_101.md

 There are those who will look at a screen with a traceback with equanimity and dispassion - and those who will recoil.
 Maybe you are one of the fearless, maybe even one of the curious.
 Open the pipeline code in a programmer's text editor or IDE (integrated development environment) and get a sense of just how malleable it is.

-XML comment syntax takes the form of angle-bracketed text with dashes (hyphens) and a bang: `<!â€“ -->`.
+XML comment syntax takes the form of angle-bracketed text with dashes (hyphens) and a bang: `<!– -->`.
 You will see comments throughout the code examples, sometimes as inline documentation, and sometimes for entire blocks of inactive code.

 The intrepid explorer will try both *tweaking*, around the edges, then *adapting*, with new ideas.

 The best of it is, as you learn how **a traceback is a tasty treat**, you enter a virtuous learning cycle.
 Repair a few bugs and you might get a taste for it.
-(Try the [102 Lesson unit ](oscal-validate_102_src.html))
+(Try the [102 Lesson unit ](oscal-validate_102.md))

 If you'd rather keep your feet dry, advance to the next Lesson.